Archive for the ‘COLUMNS IN "REALITY CHECK"’ Category

 January 7, 2012

-n the visitor’s center in Waldport, Oregon, mid-way down the Oregon Coast, is a sign that reads: Federal Emergency Administration of Public Works, 1936, Project #982.
+In the visitor’s center in Waldport, Oregon, mid-way down the Oregon Coast, is a sign that reads: Federal Emergency Administration of Public Works, 1936, Project #982.

 This project was a bridge over Alsea; the river flows into the Pacific about 0.5 nm after the bridge crossing.
 The original bridge no longer stands, having been replaced by a new span in 1993.
 Outside the visitor’s center is a wall covered with plaques of names of people, who wrote their names, all volunteers in helping with traffic, explanations of the need for a new bridge, and other jobs.
 At the top, on the right side, are the names of my parents.
 My father showed that to me in 2003, his last summer up there, and the only one of the 30 summers he spent there alone.
 I will not visit Waldport without looking at their plaque.
+This is sacred ground for me.
 This time, I viewed it with sadness, happiness, but no tears.

 I don’t believe in turning back the clock to the “golden days,” which weren’t so golden (cars broke down a lot, more people died in transportation accidents, Jim Crow, the Poll Tax, and the KKK were all alive and well), but I do believe in learning from history.
-I had hoped we would have learned from Vietnam, before our “misadventures” in the middle east.
+I had hoped we would have learned from Vietnam, before our “misadventures” in the Middle East.
 We didn’t, other than to support the troops, so long as most of us didn’t have to change our lives one iota.

 I also believe that maybe we can learn from the ideas engendered by the Great Depression, where we put people to work–honest, hard work–rebuilding this country’s infrastructure.
 It used to take several weeks and ferry crossings to traverse Oregon from north to south.
 Now it can be done in a few hours, although the coast itself should require a few days.